Grapefruits vary in color from white or yellow to pink and red. They can range in taste from acidic and even bitter to sweet and sugary.

 3) Blood pressure and heart health

-The powerful nutrient combination of fiber, potassium, lycopene, vitamin C and choline in grapefruit all help to maintain a healthy heart.
+The powerful nutrient combination of fiber, potassium, lycopene, vitamin C, and choline in grapefruit all help to maintain a healthy heart.

 Increasing potassium intake is also important for lowering blood pressure because of its powerful vasodilation effects.
+Vasodilation widens the arteries.

 Grapefruit, because of its water and fiber content, helps to prevent constipation and promote regularity for a healthy digestive tract.